rss2026/rss2026.github.io/_information/cfp.md

 ## Uploading Files for Paper Submissions

-Paper submission and review will occur in the [OpenReview](https://openreview.net/group?id=roboticsfoundation.org/RSS/2026/Conference) system at the following link [link coming soon]:
+Paper submission and review will occur in the [OpenReview](https://openreview.net/group?id=roboticsfoundation.org/RSS/2026/Conference) system:

 - **Logging into the system:** All **first** authors require an OpenReview account.
 If you already have an OpenReview account, use those credentials to login and update your profile.
 If you do not, sign up as a new user.
 New OpenReview profiles created without an institutional email will go through a moderation process that **can take up to two weeks**.
 New OpenReview profiles created with an institutional email will be activated automatically.
 - **Although we use OpenReview, the review process will be private, i.e., the papers will only be public after acceptance and the reviews will not be publicly visible.**